sculd/market_data/README.md

 **Market Correlation Features:**
 - BTC-specific returns for all time horizons - added to non-BTC symbols (`btc_return_1m`, `btc_return_5m`, etc.)
+- Note: The code identifies Bitcoin data based on symbols containing "BTC" in their name
+  - Different exchanges use different symbols for Bitcoin:
+    - OKCoin uses "BTC-USDT-SWAP"
+    - Other exchanges may use "BTCUSDT", "BTC/USDT", etc.
+  - Ensure your DataFrame includes the appropriate Bitcoin symbol for your exchange
+  - The feature engineering will automatically find the Bitcoin data to calculate correlation features

 **Feature Naming Convention:**
 Features are named based on their calculation method and time horizon.
 For example, `return_30m` represents the 30-minute price return, and `ema_60m` represents the 60-minute exponential moving average.